kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_3.md

 Jenkins
 --------------------------------------------------------------------------------------------------------
-14. How to Downgrade plugins in Jenkins?
+14. How to Downgrade plugins in Jenkins?--->manage jenkins-->available-->got to plugin and on left side goto archive and download on local computer. then again to go manage jenkins-->advanced-->upload ->submit
 15. Have you worked on Jenkinsfile?
 Can we use different nodes for each stage?
 16. Can you list few ways by which we can trigger our build in Jenkins?
 What is the difference between Build Periodically and Poll SCM?